kimcharli/Auto-GPT/docs/setup.md

 Simply run the startup script in your terminal.
 This will install any necessary Python packages and launch Auto-GPT.

+It is recommended to run within virtual environment.

 - On Linux/MacOS:

         :::shell